mindstellar/Osclass/oc-includes/assets/js/jquery-ui-nested/README.md

-# nestedSortable jQuery plugin
+# jquery-ui-nested jQuery plugin

-**nestedSortable** is a jQuery plugin that extends jQuery Sortable UI functionalities to nested lists.
+**jquery-ui-nested** is a jQuery plugin that extends jQuery Sortable UI functionalities to nested lists.

-## Meteor Installation
+## Installation
-    meteor add ilikenwf:nested-sortable
+    npm install jquery-ui-nested --save

 ## What's new in version 2.0

 The biggest change is that your nested list can now behave as a tree with expand/collapse funcionality.
 Simply set `isTree` to **true** in the options and you are good to go!
-Check the [demo](http://ilikenwf.github.io/example.html) out to see what can be done with nestedSortable and a little CSS.
-(Note that all **nestedSortable** does is to assign/remove classes on the fly)
+Check the [demo](http://ilikenwf.github.io/example.html) out to see what can be done with jquery-ui-nested and a little CSS.
+(Note that all **jquery-ui-nested** does is to assign/remove classes on the fly)
 Also:
 - **isAllowed** function finally works as expected, see the docs below
 - Fixed: a small bug in the **protectRoot** function